Updates

 If you’re a boat owner or driver, it’s essential to always follow vessel speed rules.
 This isn’t just for your safety—it also protects marine life below the surface.

-Strict ocean speed limits help protect whales and dolphins, whose navigation and communication can be disrupted by loud ocean traffic.
+Strict ocean speed limits help protect marine mammals, like whales and dolphins, whose navigation and communication can be disrupted by loud ocean traffic.
 Faster speeds are also linked to vessel strikes, which can be fatal for animals in the ocean.

 Urbanisation of natural habitats may be inevitable in some places, but it can cause habitat fragmentation for already vulnerable wildlife populations.
 For example, fences that mark land boundaries can become obstacles to animals looking to move around their habitats.

-You may not realise that individuals can take action to help prevent fragmentation or even re-connect habitats.
-For example, you can plant hedges or native trees in your yard instead of building fences.
+You may not realise that individuals can take action to help prevent fragmentation or even reconnect habitats.
+For example, you can plant hedges or native trees in your garden instead of building fences.

 Making your home as wildlife-friendly as possible is especially important if you live in a rural or suburban area.
 You can do many small things that will have a big impact on local wildlife.
 For example, you can: